Working for STC

 An applicant must be:

-- a current Yale student
+- a current Yale student enrolled in classes

 - a student at Yale for at least the following two semesters (application semester not included)